Claudio-C-Santos/MS2/README.md

 - Level 19 - Guess the author of these famous quotes
 - Level 20 - Final question about the year when The Simpsons was first broadcasted

-The game's rules are very simple: the user has 15 seconds to answer correctly to each level's question, if the user answers incorrectly the game ends but if the answer given is correct, the remaining seconds will be added as points to the score.
+The game rules are very simple: the user has 15 seconds to answer correctly each level's question, if the user answers incorrectly the game ends but if the answer given is correct, the remaining seconds will be added as points to the score and he will progress to the next level.

 This quiz's goal is to:
 * Test the fan's general knowledge.